cappuccino/cappuccino/README.markdown

 Simple concatenation could have been used in the Objective-J example, but conversion would have been less straightforward. `async/await` is supported.

 **Q: Can I use Cappuccino on Windows/Linux?**
-**A:** Yes - while Cappuccino technology is inspired by Apple's Cocoa framework, it is inherently platform-independent.
+**A:** Yes - while Cappuccino technology is inspired by Apple's framework, it is inherently platform-independent.
 As long as you have a modern web browser and a compatible development environment (An LTS version of Node.js, a text editor, and an http server), Cappuccino applications can be developed on and deployed from other operating systems without any issues.

-**Q: Hasn't Apple moved away from Objective-C and Cocoa, making them obsolete?**
+**Q: Hasn't Apple moved away from Objective-C and AppKit, making them obsolete?**
-**A:** While Apple has indeed introduced Swift as a modern programming language and shifted its focus to frameworks like SwiftUI, Objective-C and Cocoa are still widely used and supported.
+**A:** While Apple has indeed introduced Swift as a modern programming language and shifted its focus to frameworks like SwiftUI, Objective-C and AppKit are still widely used and supported.
 Apple's most sophisticated user applications are written either entirely or substantially in Objective-C and will continue to be for the foreseeable future.

 **Q: What is with the funny syntax of Objective-J and its brackets?
 I've never seen a language like this – how can anyone be productive with something so strange?**
 **A:** Objective-J’s syntax, with its brackets, is inspired by Objective-C, which has been used for decades in developing macOS and iOS applications.
 While it may seem unusual initially, it provides a powerful way to structure code and manage objects.
 Developers familiar with Objective-C will find it intuitive, and those new to it can leverage extensive documentation and community resources.
 The initial learning curve is offset by the productivity gains in building complex, maintainable web applications.

 **Q: I have my own HTML, JavaScript, and CSS which I would like to use in a larger app.
 I don't see any JavaScript, HTML, or CSS in the availablesample code.
 How do I do this?**
-**A:** Cappuccino abstracts much of the DOM to align with Cocoa's model.
-Existing Cocoa controls can be extended or new ones built from scratch to meet specific requirements.
-The Cocoa APIs follow a classic object-oriented programming model – most necessary functionality will be inherited from the Cappuccino base class one is starting with.
+**A:** Cappuccino abstracts much of the DOM to align with Cocoa®'s model.
+Existing framework controls can be extended or new ones built from scratch to meet specific requirements.
+The Cappuccino APIs follow a classic object-oriented programming model – most necessary functionality will be inherited from the Cappuccino base class one is starting with.
 The [CPWebView](https://www.cappuccino.dev/learn/documentation/interface_c_p_web_view.html) control can also be used to embed either HTML/Javascript/CSS fragments or entire web pages.
 Javascript can be intermixed with Objective-J code.

 **Q: What are the advantages of Cappuccino over libraries and frameworks like React and Vue?**
 **A:** Cappuccino offers several advantages:

-* Cocoa Architecture: Leverages the mature and robust Cocoa APIs, providing a solid foundation for complex applications.
+* Cocoa®/NeXTSTEP Architecture: Leverages the mature and robust APIs developed originally by NeXTSETP in the 1980s and extended by Apple, providing a time-tested and solid foundation for complex applications.
-* Object-Oriented Approach: Uses Objective-J, which extends JavaScript with powerful object-oriented capabilities.
+* Message-Passing Object-Oriented Approach: Uses Objective-J, which extends JavaScript with powerful object-oriented capabilities.
+This is used to provide a loosely-coupled component architecture, allowing better opportunities for keeping functionality tightly grouped - enhancing testability, reliability and large-scale development.
 * Desktop-Class Usability: Complex controls, coherent keyboard navigation and undo/redo out of the box.
-* Unified Framework: Integrates UI components, event handling, and data management in a cohesive package.
+* Unified Framework: Integrated UI components, event handling, and data management in a cohesive package, well beyond what browser APIs provide as standard.
-* Legacy and Stability: Continuous development since 2008 ensures stability and reliability.
+* Legacy and Stability: Continuously in development since 2008.

-**Q: I've heard claims about Objective-C and Cocoa providing increased productivity – how true is this?**.
-**A:** Objective-C and Cocoa are designed for efficiency and ease of use.
-Their mature, well-documented APIs and comprehensive frameworks enable rapid development of robust applications.
-The object-oriented nature of Objective-C promotes code reuse and modularity, while Cocoa’s design patterns streamline common tasks.
-The rich and extendable palette of user interface controls, while being loosely coupled, are designed to visually and programmatically work well together.
-Developers often find that these features collectively lead to an order of magnitude increased productivity, especially for complex, desktop-class applications.

 **Q: Does the license permit non-opensource development?**
 **A:** Yes, Cappuccino is released under the Lesser General Public License (LGPL) version 2.
 This allows developers to use, modify, and distribute Cappuccino for both open-source and closed-source applications.
 Commercial and proprietary software  can be developed with Cappuccino without the obligation to release source code, provided the terms of the LGPL are adhered to.
 This means any modifications to the Cappuccino framework itself must be made available under the same LGPL license, but your own application code remains proprietary.

+Cocoa® is a registered trademark of Apple Inc., covering a series of computer APIs for software user interfaces.

 ##License